 I have donated some of my music equipment to Starchild Charity, which is a Scottish charity which aims to provide help to orphans in Uganda and to make art and music accessible to them.
 The charity recently opened the Starchild School for Creative Arts.

 Today I have donated 450 copies of my CD album Ocean Splendour to Sail 4 Cancer, which is a charity based in Berkshire which aims to provide sailing and other water-based respite opportunities for cancer patients, their families and those who have suffered recent bereavement in the hope that their quality of life may be improved.
-They also aim to raise significant funds for cancer treatment, care and research through the organisation of high profile sailing events.
+They also aim to raise significant funds for cancer treatment, care and research through the organization of high profile sailing events.

 Images of three of my North Devon paintings have been featured in a new book written by Robin Whitcomb, author of Wealding The Willow and Home Sweet Home.
 The book's title is Hidey Holes and is published by Troubador Publishing and is available online at Amazon and Waterstones and other retailers.

 I have just recently returned from Falmouth, Cornwall, where I photographed the impressive J-Class sailing yachts, Velsheda, Lionheart and Ranger, as they raced at Falmouth Bay.
-I went with Solent Rib Charter on Thursday 25th June to watch the Js up close as they raced.
+I went with Solent Rib Charter on Thursday 25th June to watch the “Js” up close as they raced.
 Over the next twelve months, I shall be painting a number of originals based on the two races which took place on this day.
 More info to follow.

 A print of my painting The Houses of Parliament was kindly purchased by North Devon's Member for Parliament, Peter Heaton-Jones, to go in his new office at the Houses of Parliament, London.
 Prints of this painting are available online from Fine Art America (see my Prints page for more information).
 For information about the original painting, please click on the image above or the link below

 A View From the Watkin Path, Snowdonia (also known as Snowdonia and Hiker) was recently sold for £750.00 during a silent auction held at The Prince’s Trust and EMC Leadership Dinner, the London Hilton, Park Lane, on Thursday 29th January 2015.
 I was delighted that the sale of one of my paintings (an acrylic, size: 12 x 12 inches) helped to raise some funds for the Trust.
 This opportunity was possible due to the help and kindness of Nina Lording (manager of Echo Beach Gallery), artist Darren Baker and the Prince's Trust.